mopidy/mopidy/docs/changelog/index.md

 [Changelog 1.x](1.x.md) ·
 [Changelog 0.x](0.x.md)

+## v4.0.4 (UNRELEASED)

+- Deps: Fix support for Cyclopts 3.12, the version in Debian stable.
+Cyclopts divides by the token count of the inner type when it converts a tuple, and a `bool` has no tokens, so `mopidy --verbose` stopped with a `ZeroDivisionError`.
+The systemd service passes `--verbose`, so Mopidy could not start at all on Debian 13.
+The parameter is a list now, which works with all supported Cyclopts versions. (!2300)

+- Docs: Install Mopidy-Spotify from the APT repository in the Debian guide, now that the extension is packaged there. (!2299)

+- Packaging: Add `Keywords` to the desktop file and `Documentation` to the systemd service, as Lintian asks for.

 ## v4.0.3 (2026-09-06)

 - Config: Use `platformdirs` to find the XDG user directories that path config